ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent5h_2025.md

   title: "St-Lawrence 5h"
   content: "

-The St-Lawrence adventure race is a multisport event that will take place on May 18, 2025, in the Rimouski area (QC).
+The St-Lawrence Adventure Race is a multisport event that will take place on May 18, 2025, in the Rimouski area (QC).
 This event aims to provide teams with a memorable sporting and human adventure while allowing them to discover the beauty and attractions of Bas-Saint-Laurent.

 ### Disciplines